DEMOCRAT, HOUSE DISTRICT 6

 Throughout her life, Maureen has learned by example the importance of public service, helping others and doing what it takes to improve one's community.

-Born and raised in the same neighborhood she lives in today, she learned early the importance of a quality education.
-As the daughter of two former South Bend public school teachers, and a graduate of John Adams High School and Indiana University-Purdue University Indianapolis (IUPUI), she has a record of supporting our public school teachers and students, and creating a safe and inspiring learning environment.
+Born and raised in the same neighborhood she lives in today, Rep. Bauer learned early the importance of a quality education.
+As the daughter of two former South Bend public school teachers, and a graduate of John Adams High School and Indiana University-Purdue University Indianapolis (IUPUI), she has a record of supporting our public school teachers and students, and fostering a safe and inspiring learning environment.

-In her first year, she was able to deliver for St. Joseph County by co-authoring and co-sponsoring bills that provide direct support to residents of House District 6, including expanding Medicaid coverage for pregnant women from 6 weeks to 12 months postpartum, thereby addressing Indiana's dismal maternal mortality rate, which is the 3rd highest in the nation.
+In her first year as State Representative, she was able to deliver for St. Joseph County by co-authoring and co-sponsoring bills that provide direct support to residents of House District 6, including expanding Medicaid coverage for pregnant women from 6 weeks to 12 months postpartum, thereby addressing Indiana's dismal maternal mortality rate, which remains the 3rd highest in the nation.

 Her public service experience provides a realistic knowledge and understanding of how our Indiana legislature works - and the challenges ahead.
-The professional relationships developed are continued resources for the job of State Representative.
+She continues to foster professional relationships across the aisle to deliver results for the district she serves as our State Representative.
+You can read more about her legislative work on her official page here

 In the Press